ericodle/xLSTM-genre-classifier/README.md

 ### Accuracy and Loss plots during the training routine
 ### Evaluation confuson matrix and statistics

-## You can run a hyperparameter search to make sure you get the best model

-## You can explore fuzzy logic, multimodal models, autoencoders, and more.

 ## You can customize single training runs using in-line flag arguments
 ### lr